Cook up a batch of these Crock-Pot Ribs with Balsamic & Sorghum so you don’t have to give up a BBQ favorite just because the weather’s getting colder.

 The smoked paprika in combination with the balsamic vinegar and Marsala cooking wine does the trick.

 How to make slow cooker ribs

-After marinating overnight, the slow cooker pork ribs are then slow cooked in balsamic vinegar and Marsala cooking wine.
-(Cooking wine, not Marsala wine.)
+(Make sure to use cooking wine and not Marsala wine.)
 You can find both in the vinegar section of the grocery store.